Certificate of Deposit (CDs)

 When you commit to keeping your funds with Union Bank for a defined period of time, we reward you with our highest interest rates.
-A Bank Certificate of Deposit (or CD) is an interest-earning vehicle that keeps your funds on deposit for an agreed length of time.
+A Bank Certificate of Deposit (or CD) is an interest-earning “term deposit” where funds are kept on deposit for an agreed length of time which provides FDIC Deposit Insurance up to applicable limits.
 CDs are said to have “matured” when their term is up.
 There is often a penalty for withdrawing your funds before the maturity date, but, at Union Bank, the interest your CD bank account earns doesn’t have to remain in the CD until maturity.
 You can choose to deposit the interest you’ve earned automatically into another account, or use your CD as collateral for a loan.
-Union Bank offers a variety of terms and options to tailor your CD to meet your needs, and both Traditional and FLEX CDs enjoy FDIC-insured funds up to applicable limits.
+Union Bank offers a variety of terms and options to tailor your CD to meet your needs, and Traditional CDs enjoy FDIC-insured funds up to applicable limits.

 Certificate of Deposit Account Registry Service (CDARS®)